jenkinsci/helm-charts/charts/jenkins/README.md

           secretName: jenkinsgcp
 ```

+While the above Job manifest is mostly complete, you need to replace a couple of things, as follows:

-  - Replace `BUCKET_NAME` with the GCS Bucket name created in [Example: Backup to Google Cloud Storage Bucket](#example-backup-to-google-cloud-storage-bucket).
+- Replace `BUCKET_NAME` with the GCS Bucket name created in [Create a GCS bucket with a unique name](#2-create-a-gcs-bucket-with-a-unique-name).
-  - Go to your GCS bucket and find the name of the latest timestamped folder (i.e. `20210717154947`), then replace `BACKUP_NAME` with that, then save the file.
+- Go to your GCS bucket and find the name of the latest timestamped folder (i.e. `20210717154947`), then replace `BACKUP_NAME` with it, then save the file.

-  - **NOTE**: Notice that we are using the `jenkinsgcp/sa-credentials.json` Kubernetes Secret that holds the key for the GCP Service Account that we created in [Example: Backup to Google Cloud Storage Bucket](#example-backup-to-google-cloud-storage-bucket).
+Notice that we are using the `jenkinsgcp` Kubernetes Secret that holds the `sa-credentials.json` key file for the GCP Service Account that we created in [Create a Service Account Key](#5-create-a-service-account-key).

-    - This is what will allow the Job to download the contents of the backup from the GCS bucket and put it into the `/var/jenkins_home` folder in the Persistent Volume Claim of the `jenkins-0` pod.
+Having the Kubernetes Secret provide the GCP Service Account Key to the Restore Kubernetes Job is what will allow the Job to download the contents of the backup from the GCS bucket and put it into the `/var/jenkins_home` folder in the Persistent Volume Claim of the `jenkins-0` pod.

+##### 4. Deploy the Restore Job

-6. Deploy the job using the following command:
+Deploy the Restore Job using the following command:

 ```bash
 kubectl apply -f restore.yaml
 ```

-7. Wait about a minute for the Job to start, then query the logs using the following commands:
+Wait about a minute for the Job to start, then query the logs using the following commands:

 ```bash
 # Get restore container name